-Fashionistas: we’re bringing you the exclusive scoop on what’s got us excited in the Expat Living fashion department this month.
+Fashionistas: we’re bringing you the exclusive scoop on what’s got us excited in the Expat Living fashion department recently.
 Stay trendy with the latest fashion news, store openings, collection launches and deals for the best shopping in Hong Kong!

-Launched in August, PO House offers everything from slow fashion to skincare products and F&B concepts aimed at environmentally conscious consumers and retailers, across digital and brick-and-mortar sites.
+Launched in the second half of 2020, PO House offers everything from slow fashion to skincare products and F&B concepts aimed at environmentally conscious consumers and retailers, across digital and brick-and-mortar sites.
 Three main brands have been unveiled so far, including Mother Pearl offering handcrafted tea-based beverages (think bubble tea made with superfoods!) from a Lyndhurst Terrace store and a kitchen in Wong Chuk Hang.
 Meanwhile, Something Ode is a sustainable fashion operation, and Nourish features “clean” skincare and beauty brands.

 Find out more at po-house.com.